sjefvanleeuwen/camunda-process-examples/readme.md

 docker run -d --name camunda -p 8080:8080 camunda/camunda-bpm-platform:latest
 ```

+You can model processes using camunda modeler available at: https://camunda.com/download/modeler/

 ## Quiz example

 The quiz example exposes a simple BPMN decision process which requests an external REST-API to pull in quiz data and then checks the answer in the json data using Javascript (script shipped into the camunda engine, see resources directory).